 Diagram 2.
 Magento and Shopify Stores by Product Types

 We suppose that this fact shows once again that Magento is suitable for any online businesses and more universal.
-Equally effective, it allows merchants to sell absolutely different products with necessary profits.
+Equally effective, it suggests selling absolutely different products with necessary profits.

 Now, what are the average prices for each of the above-described product types?